Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Asymptotic Properties

-Assumption (A1) is typically imposed in the literatures on the grouping approach in panel data models \citep[e.g.][]{BM2015}, which ensures that the $G$ subgroups are well separated so that the parameters $\be_g$'s and $\gb$ can be identifiable.
-Assumption (A2) is apparently much stronger than the condition (L*) in \cite{XY2003}, which says $\tau\la_{\min}^{-1}(\Hb^{*})\to0$.
-This difference comes from the fact that we estimate $\gb$ taking into account the worst case when the correlations of $\{\ep_{it}\}_{t=1,\ldots,T}$ do not decay at all.
-Then, in most cases, such a large $T$ is not required when estimating $\be_s$'s and $\gb$.
-Assumption (A3) is the technical assumption similar to the assumptions in Lemma A.2 (ii) and A.3 (ii) of \cite{XY2003}, which ensure the sufficient conditions for the conditions (I*) and (CC) in \cite{XY2003}.
+Assumption (A1) seems to be slightly strict.
+However, the compactness of the parameter space and the set of all possible covariates is required because in the proof of the consistency of our grouped GEE estimators, we need to bound $a''(\th_{it})$ and $u_{it}'(\eta_{it})$ uniformly on the whole parameter space for all $i=1,\ldots,n$ and $t=1,\ldots,T$.
+Assumption (A2) is typically imposed in the literature on the grouping approach in panel data models (\cite{BM2015}), which ensures that the $G$ subgroups are well separated so that the parameters $\bbe_g$'s and $\bga$ can be identifiable.
+Assumption (A3) is the same as the condition (L*) in \cite{XY2003}.
 Assumption (A4) is slightly stronger than the condition in Lemma 2 of \cite{XY2003} since we require the fourth moment of error terms to be finite.
-Assumption (A5)-(i) is the same assumption imposed well in the literatures of GEE with large cluster sizes.
-Assumption (A5)-(i) is a much weaker assumption than one typically adopted in existing literatures on the grouped estimation \citep[e.g.][]{BM2015,ZWZ2019,GV2019} in which $\{\ep_{it}\}_{t=1,\ldots,T}$ is assumed to satisfy some strong mixing conditions with a faster-than-polynomial decay rate.
-Such assumptions are quite unrealistic in longitudinal data analysis, so we do not impose no restriction for the correlation strength of $\{\ep_{it}\}_{t=1,\ldots,T}$, which is essentially related to the use of a kind of Mahalanobis distance for grouping assignment given in (\ref{eqn:cc}).
-On the other hand, Assumption (A5)-(ii) is slightly strict and important to ensure the classification consistency of the clustering method given in (\ref{eqn:cc}).
-This assumption requires that the eigenvalues of $\Rb^{-2}(\be^0,\gb)R^0$ are not divergent, which is satisfied if the working correlation matrix reasonably approximate the true correlation matrix.
-The idea behind Assumption (A6) is similar to that of the condition (A4) in \cite{Wang2011}, that is, it is essential to approximate $S_g(\be_g)$ by $\Sb_g^{*}(\be_g)$ whose moments are easier to evaluate.
-For this, Assumption (A6)-(i) and -(ii) say that the estimated working correlation matrix can be approximated by $\Rb(\be^0,\gb)$ in a local neighborhood of $\be_g^0$'s and $\overline\al$.
-Assumption (A6)-(iii) says that each cluster is linearly additive for the estimation of the working correlation matrix.
-Then, this is an intuitively reasonable assumption which most of estimators of the working correlation matrix satisfies.
-In the Supplementary Materials, we provide the accuracy of these approximations under the unstructured working correlation matrix.
+Assumption (A5) is the same assumption imposed well in the literature on GEE with large cluster sizes.
+Assumption (A5) is a much weaker assumption than the one typically adopted in the existing literature on the grouped estimation \cite{BM2015,GV2019,ZWZ2019} in which $\{\ep_{it}\}_{t=1,\ldots,T}$ is assumed to satisfy some strong mixing conditions with a faster-than-polynomial decay rate.
+Such assumptions are quite unrealistic in longitudinal data analysis, so we do not impose any restriction on the correlation strength of $\{\ep_{it}\}_{t=1,\ldots,T}$, which is essentially related to the use of a kind of Mahalanobis distance for grouping assignment given in (\ref{eqn:cc}).
+Moreover, since we assume that true correlations are uniformly bounded away from $1$, we can estimate each $\bbe_i$ consistently by solving $\S_i(\bbe_i)=\zero$ from Assumptions in Supporting Information Section S.1, as argued in \cite{XY2003}.

 We now give our main theorems.
 We first establish the existence and weak consistency of the grouped GEE estimators and the classification consistency of the grouping variables.